Electric shower installation

-A. If you are experiencing problems with your shower installation and it’s outside the manufacturer’s warranty you have to weigh up how much it cost you originally and how long it has lasted.
-Many electricians would advise replacing the shower with a similar model on the basis that the whole unit is guaranteed by the manufacturer (usually for two years).
-Although spare parts are readily available from manufacturers like Mira and Tritan, its often more cost effective to hire an electrician to install a new electric shower in your Cardiff home or business when compared to the cost of spares and labour on older models.
+If you are experiencing problems with your shower and it’s outside the manufacturer’s warranty you have to weigh up how much it cost you originally and how long it has lasted.
+Most electricians would advise replacing the shower with a similar model on the basis that the whole unit is guaranteed by the manufacturer (usually for two years).
+Although spare parts are readily available from manufacturers like Mira and Tritan, its usually more cost effective to hire an electrician to install a new electric shower compared to the cost of spares and labour on older models.

-A. Electric showers need a mains cold water supply.
-This is usually taken from a nearby feed from a bath or sink wherever possible.
-Most manufacturers require 1 bar of water pressure to work properly and this is something i can test before quoting to install although rarely a problem in the Cardiff area.
+✅ What is involved in getting a cold water feed to the shower.
+Electric showers need a mains cold water supply.
+Usually fed from a nearby bath, sink or hot water cylinder.
+Manufacturers require 1 bar of water pressure to work properly and this is something i can test before quoting to install although rarely a problem in the Cardiff area.